 Previously, the security cameras would need to be hardwired into a monitoring station to provide real-time surveillance of the areas.
 However, this type of installation can be costly when trenching in the grid power can be expensive, especially when cameras and equipment are low-powered and don’t require much energy.

 Now, the cameras can be outfitted with wireless technology in order to transmit the surveillance signals to the monitoring station.
-This can be accomplished through direct radio transmission to the monitoring station or through a wireless mesh system.
-Often times, the electrical grid is either unavailable or cost-prohibitive in such locations.
-This provides the ideal opportunity to utilize stand-alone solar power.
+The wireless installation can easily be accomplished through direct radio transmission to the monitoring station or through a wireless mesh system.
+Often, the electrical grid is either unavailable or cost-prohibitive in such locations.
+Therefore, this provides the ideal opportunity to utilize stand-alone solar power.

-The stand-alone solar electric power assemblies provide power to the cameras and wireless devices without the need of the electrical grid.
-Solar panels charge batteries during the day and provide power to the cameras and wireless devices.
+Stand-alone solar power assemblies provide the necessary power to the cameras and wireless devices without the need for an electrical grid.
+The solar is charged during the day and the power is provided to the camera and equipment 24/7 through the batteries used in the system design.
+Systems should be designed to manage all the equipment with plenty of back-ups and the solar should recharge the batteries to full on a daily basis.
 These functions are all regulated by a charge/load controller that ensures proper charging of the batteries as well as load management.